Your cart

 • Cover: Soft yet resilient knit fabric, built to breathe

-• Comfort system: Latex or latex-blend top over supportive transition foams
+• Comfort system: responsive foam or responsive foam-blend top over supportive transition foams

 • Support core: Individually wrapped coils designed for motion control and lift